 Best Teaching Materials for an Amazing Special Education Classroom

 - In the area of special education, we are no strangers to creating our own materials.
-Many of us go through paper, colored ink, lamination, and velcro in a blink.
+Many of us go through large amounts of paper, colored ink, lamination, and velcro in a blink.
 Some of these materials are inexpensive.
 Some are available to use at your school.
 But there are many that we end up buying ourselves or spending our limited classroom budget on.
 We not only want to do what is best for our students, but also what gives us the most for our money, is most effective to help our students, and what will last the longest.

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclaimer for more details.

-- There are some inexpensive materials you will need to have on hand to get started with making materials.
-Various colors of construction paper to provide backgrounds for your visuals, cardstock to make commonly used visuals and materials more durable, lamination, and of course, velcro.
+- There are some inexpensive materials you will need to have on hand to get started with making materials: various colors of construction paper to provide backgrounds for your visuals, cardstock to make commonly used visuals and materials more durable, lamination, and, of course, velcro.

 - Make sure before you order or buy materials for your classroom to check with your school to see what you already have available.
 I often forget about the supply closet for all teachers before I go picking up black sharpies, pencils, glue, etc. If you know you need a large amount of an item, I suggest adding it to your list of things to purchase just to be fair to other teachers in your building.
 Most of the items below are things I stock up on myself since I use so much.

 Velcro- A Special Educator’s Essential